assignments-codex/level-1-assignments/week-5/day-1-breakout-task.md

 #### Goal

-Lesson 1 Drawing in Game Lab.
-Complete one L1.9 Practice and one L1.10 Assessment.
-If you have time, try L1.11 Challenge.
+App Lab Lesson 1 Intro to App Lab.
+Use Design mode and run your app.

 #### Steps

-1. Open Unit 3 Lesson 1.
+1. Open Lesson 1.
-2. Do any one L1.9 Practice.
+2. Add a Label and a Button in Design mode.
+Rename their ids.
-3. Do any one L1.10 Assessment.
+3. In Code mode, set the label text and change one style with `setProperty`.
-4. If time remains, attempt L1.11 Challenge.
+4. Run and confirm the label updates on start.